 Anyone who needs to drill holes in different materials could use all the information about drill bit types.
 We have looked at the most common options on the market right now for you to buy.

-At this point, you have an idea where to use the different drill bits depending on the workpiece material.
+At this point, you have an idea of where to use the different drill bits depending on the workpiece material.

 You can get a set with as many different drill bits as possible if you have to work on various projects more often.